![]() |

 JUDGMENT

-Between April 1998 and Au1999 he underwent two operations and was absent from work on sick leave on a number ober of occasions.
+Between April 1998 and August 1999 he underwent two operations and was absent from work on sick leave on a number of occasions.

-On 19th October 2000 he filed a Writ alg constructive dismissal and claiming pay in lieu of u of notice, severance pay and other items.
+On 19th October 2000 he filed a Writ alleging constructive dismissal and claiming pay in lieu of notice, severance pay and other items.

-The grounds of Appeal are “His Lordship erred in law in holding (among other things):
+The grounds of Appeal are that “His Lordship erred in law in holding (among other things):

-(a) that the respondent has resigned from mployment with the Appellant in good faith; and
+(a) that the respondent has resigned from his employment with the Appellant in good faith; and

-It was suggested there were inconsistencies in the judgment, the respondent’s letteletter of October cour could not amount to a resignation and the finding of good faith could not be sustained.
+It was suggested there were inconsistencies in the judgment, that the respondent’s letter of 25th October could not amount to a resignation and the finding of good faith could not be sustained.
 The appellant argued that the figure of Vt 50,000, not Vt150,000 should have been used when calculating the severance pay.
 The appellants claimed costs in both courts.

 There was no cross appeal.

-In these circumstances this Court need only e if the trial Judge was right in finding the respondspondent was entitled to severance pay, whether the figures used to make the calculation were the correct ones and whether there should have been any deduction therefrom.
+In these circumstances this Court need only decide if the trial Judge was right in finding the respondent was entitled to severance pay, whether the figures used to make the calculation were the correct ones and whether there should have been any deduction therefrom.

-“(1) Subject to section 55, where an employee has been in tntinuous employment of an e an employer for a period of not less than 12 months commencing before, on or after the date of commencement of this Act, and –
+“(1) Subject to section 55, where an employee has been in the continuous employment of an employer for a period of not less than 12 months commencing before, on or after the date of commencement of this Act, and –

 (a)---------